BastilleBSD/bastille/docs/chapters/migration.rst

 where ``$HOME`` is the users home directory.
 This is the default location for ssh keys, and where Bastille will try to load them from.

-If you want to use password based authentication, simply run ``bastille migrate -p TARGET USER HOST``.
+If you want to use password based authentication, simply run ``bastille migrate -p TARGET USER@HOST``.
 This will prompt you to enter the password for the remote system, which Bastille will then use during the migration process.